INTRODUCTION

 Today, NHS is more than just another health screening.

 The work does not stop there.
-NHS continues to engage more than 300 residents with abnormal results through our comprehensive follow-up programme.
+NHS continues to engage residents with abnormal results through our comprehensive follow-up programme.
 The aim is not to replace primary care physicians, but to motivate these residents to see GPs to follow up on on their screening results.
 To ensure that they do so, our committee members – trained in motivational interviewing techniques frequently used by family medicine physicians – engage residents via phone calls (and house visits in more complex cases).
 This happens at regular 3-monthly intervals, for up to a year after these residents’ last screening, thus encouraging positive health-seeking behaviour.
 For residents who require more active monitoring (e.g. extremely abnormal screening results, face significant barriers to healthcare), our committee members conduct a house visit every 3-4 months to follow-up with residents.

 Crucially, we take a holistic view on health.
 We are well aware that healthcare decisions are always influenced by socio-economic factors.
 Thus, NUS Social Work students form a core part of our committee and volunteer group.
 They work tirelessly to connect residents-in-need to social support organisations, in order to overcome socio-economic barriers to healthcare.